Voting Info & Services

 Applications for Absentee Ballots are available below.
-You may also download a version of the New York State Absentee Ballot Application Form (PDF)
+You may also download the New York State Absentee Ballot Application Form.

-- Upon completion, applications must be mailed to your county board no later than the seventh day before the election or delivered in person no later than the day before the election.
+- Applications for an absentee ballot must be received by your county board no later than the 15th day before the election, except they may be delivered to the Board of Elections office in person until the day before the election.
 See Political Calendar for more information.

 - You may also request an Absentee Ballot by sending a letter to your county board of elections.
-The letter must be received by your county board no earlier than 30 days and no later than seven days before the election.
+The letter must be received by your county board no later than the 15th day before the election.
 The letter must contain the following information:

 - The address where you are registered;

-- An address where the ballot is to be sent;
+- The address where the ballot is to be sent; and

 If you are permanently ill or disabled, you have the right to receive an Absentee Ballot for each subsequent election without further application.
 Simply file an Absentee Ballot Application with the Board of Elections indicating for question one that you are requesting an absentee ballot because of a "permanent illness or physical disability."
 You will then automatically receive an Absentee Ballot for every election until your registration is cancelled.